jina-ai/jina/docs/datatype/image/image2image.md

 ### Query from Python

-Keeping the server running we can start a simple client to make query.
+Keeping the server running we can start a simple client to make a query:

 ```python
 from jina import Client, Document